 7. Organizing Big Data

 Big data is a necessity but also an obstacle for financial service firms.
-Big data is getting bigger because a lot of data is being created by a number of sources.
-This new data is both structured and unstructured, and these legacy data systems can’t handle the volume of data coming in.
+Big data is getting bigger because a lot of data is being created by several sources.
+This new data is structured and unstructured, and these legacy data systems can’t handle the volume of data coming in.

 The various types of data coming in is one of the biggest challenges facing financial service companies.
 According to a study from EMC, there will be 44 zettabytes of digital data by 2021.
 That’s 44 trillion gigabytes.